Companies below negotiate better rates than if you shop directly

 What determines your auto insurance rate?

-Shopping for car insurance is challenging because there is no best provider concept.
-Each provider offers a better experience and deal for a different kind of driver.
-This is why two people can apply to the same provider and get completely different price ranges.
-Your insurance rates depend on many factors, such as age, driving record, credit score, type of vehicle and location.
+There is no best provider concept when it comes to car insurance shopping.
+Each provider offers a different type of driver a better deal and experience.
+Due to this, two people can apply to the same provider and receive totally different price ranges.
+The cost of your insurance depends on many factors, including your age, driving record, credit score, type of vehicle and location.